Sue Kelly: 2004 election

+In 2004, Kelly easily won re-election with 67% of the vote in New York's 19th Congressional district although The New York Times described Kelly's opponents in previous races as "token opposition".

 2006 election

-On November 7, 2006, Kelly was narrowly defeated by Democratic opponent John Hall by less than 4700 votes.
-On November 16, nine days after the election, she conceded the election.
-The state certified the official voting results on December 15, 2006.
-It is notable that although Hall barely outperformed Kelly's previous Democratic challengers in 2004, 2002, and 2000, Kelly herself received over 80,000 fewer votes than she had in 2004.
+In 2006, Kelly was defeated by Democratic opponent John Hall.

 Initially, Hall's candidacy was considered a "long-shot," but he gained momentum after Kelly faced criticism in October 2006 for her connection to the Mark Foley scandal.
 Kelly refused to speak to a reporter from a local news network about the matter and also did not appear at a televised debate sponsored by the League of Women Voters.
 Kelly was represented by an empty chair at the debate.

 Kelly was endorsed by the League of Conservation Voters, an environmental advocacy group.
 Her score of 92% was the highest among any Republican Member of Congress in 2006.
 Kelly had earned a 17% score from the LCV in 2005, but attributed that score to the many missed votes that came in the several days she was absent due to a death in the family.

-Kelly stated she was an "independent voice" in Congress, but the Times Herald Record noted that in 25 of the closest House votes during her last session, Kelly sided with the Republican leadership 24 of those times.
+Kelly stated she was an "independent voice" in Congress, but the Times Herald Record noted that in 25 of the closest House votes during her last session, Kelly sided with the Republican leadership 24 times.

-In 2006, comedian Stephen Colbert invited Kelly to an interview for his "Better Know a District" segment on The Colbert Report.
-Upon Kelly's refusal, Colbert interviewed Kelly's challenger, John Hall.
-Colbert took credit for Hall's election win on the November 8, 2006, edition of The Colbert Report.